 In addition, they help keep the blood vessels healthy by reducing inflammation, plaque build-up, triglycerides and can help keep the heart rhythms more normal.

-Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
+Studies suggest omega-3s found in pollock can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-I recently wrote an article comparing Atlantic Pollock to cod.
-If you’re interested in how many omega-3s cod contains in comparison, check out my article, Atlantic Pollock vs Cod – Is One Better?
+I recently wrote an article comparing cod.
+If you’re interested in how many omega-3s cod contains in comparison, check out my article, Pollock vs Cod – Is One Better?
 Let’s Compare.

 - Red blood cells